-Start learning with a German A1 course
+German A1 course with Lingoda

 Start your German journey with Lingoda.
 Our live online classes are taught by certified, native-level teachers who will give you the tools and practice you need to speak German with confidence.
 And with thousands of one-hour classes available each day, you’ll have the flexibility to fit German lessons into your busy schedule.
 Depending on the package you purchase, you’ll be able to choose from small group classes or one-on-one private lessons.